tendermint/tendermint/docs/tendermint-core/pex/README.md

 dialing a peer for much longer than the backoff duration.

-If we fail to connect to the peer after 16 tries (with exponential backoff), we remove from address book completely.
+If we fail to connect to the peer after 16 tries (with exponential backoff), we remove from peer store completely.
 But for persistent peers, we indefinitely try to dial all persistent peers unless `persistent_peers_max_dial_period` is configured to zero

 ## Select Peers to Exchange